Topological 8d $\mathcal{N}=1$ Gauge Theory: Novel Floer Homologies, and $A_\infty$-categories of Six, Five, and Four-Manifolds: A Floer Homology of Seven-Manifolds

 where the ``$\dots$'' contain the fermion terms in the action, and $\dot{A}_\mu = \partial_t A_{\mu}$.

 After suitable rescalings, we can recast~\eqref{eq:g2 x r:spin7 action:no A_t} as a 1d SQM model, where its action will now read

-Here, $A^\alpha$ and $(\alpha, \beta)$ are coordinates and indices on the space $\mathfrak{A}_7$ of irreducible $A_i$ fields on the $G_2$-manifold;\footnote{ Since we are actually only interested in gauge-inequivalent fields, for our purposes, $\mathfrak{A}_7$ can be understood to be the space of irreducible $A_i$ fields on the $G_2$-manifold \emph{modulo gauge equivalence}.
-Similar such spaces to appear in later sections should also be understood to be spaces of fields \emph{modulo gauge equivalence}. }~$g_{\mathfrak{A}_7}$ is the metric on $\mathfrak{A}_7$; $V_7(A)$ is the potential function; and the `$G_2$-inst' label in the subscript will be made clear shortly.
+Here, $A^\alpha$ and $(\alpha, \beta)$ are coordinates and indices on the space $\mathfrak{A}_7$ of irreducible $A_i$ fields on the $G_2$-manifold;\footnote{ Since we will ultimately consider only gauge-inequivalent configurations, $\mathfrak{A}_7$ is more precisely the space of irreducible $A_i$ fields on the $G_2$-manifold modulo gauge equivalence.
+Similar such spaces to appear in later sections should also be understood as spaces of fields modulo gauge equivalence. }~$g_{\mathfrak{A}_7}$ is the metric on $\mathfrak{A}_7$; $V_7(A)$ is the potential function; and the `$G_2$-inst' label in the subscript will be made clear shortly.